 - ReVia tablets: These tablets are generally taken once per day.
 Perhaps the most common form the medication takes in a naltrexone treatment program, patients must remember to take the pill or else complications can arise.

 - Vivitrol injectable: Our intensive outpatient program uses this injectable form of the medication.
 A major advantage of this form of naltrexone is it can be injected once a month or every four weeks.

 - Naltrexone-containing products: One such product are implants.
 These are a relatively new form of medication.
 In this form, a small implant inserted under the patient’s skin gradually releases the medication into the body for over eight weeks.

-Once a patient has fully detoxed from opioids (or alcohol), then naltrexone becomes an attractive option for treatment.
-Like other medication-assisted treatments, when combined with behavioral therapies, it gives patients an effective path towards recovery.
+Once a patient with a substance abuse disorder has fully detoxed from opioids (or alcohol), then naltrexone becomes an attractive option for treatment.
+Like other medication-assisted treatments, when combined with behavioral therapies, it gives patients an effective path toward recovery.

 Possible Side Effects to Naltrexone

-While there are numerous desirable effects from a naltrexone treatment program, there are some possible side effects.
-When patients use it as prescribed, naltrexone is safe and effective.
+While there are numerous desirable effects of a naltrexone treatment program, there are some possible side effects.
+When patients use it as prescribed, naltrexone therapy is effective and our team near Glendale, AZ, is ready to help you deal with the side effects.
 Patients can’t become addicted to it and end their use of it without experiencing withdrawal symptoms.
 The lack of high, the fact that it is long-lasting and immediate effects, and doesn’t cause any other mood disorders.
 However, side effects may occur so patients need to be aware.
 These may include:

 - Nausea and vomiting